fij/btup/README.md

    Warning: do _not_ read or click on the ads

-(B) How to use these jupyter notebooks on your computer:
+(C) How to use these jupyter notebooks on your computer:

 1. Install anaconda on your computer<br/>
    . please see https://www.anaconda.com/products/individual